subfuzion/appmesh-blog/colorapp/fargate/README.md

 $
 ```

-2. Deploy the green task to Fargate.
+#### 2. Deploy the green task to Fargate

 The `fargate-colorteller.sh` script creates parameterized template definitions before deploying the `fargate-colorteller.yaml` CloudFormation template.
 The change to launch a colorteller task as a Fargate task is in `fargate-colorteller-task-def.json`.

 ```
 $ ./fargate-colorteller.sh